pnp/cli-microsoft365/docs/manual/docs/cmd/spo/serviceprincipal/serviceprincipal-set.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Remarks

-To enable or disable the service principal, you have to first log in to a SharePoint tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.

 Using the `-e, --enabled` option you can specify whether the service principal should be enabled or disabled.
 Use `true` to enable the service principal and `false` to disable it.